 - Processing Network Mastercard

-- Earn 5% cash back on travel purchased through Chase Ultimate Rewards
+- Earn 5% on travel purchased through Chase Ultimate Rewards

-- Earn 3% back on dining at restaurants (including takeout and delivery services) and drugstore purchases
+- Earn 3% on dining at restaurants, including takeout and eligible delivery services

 - Intro Purchase APR: 0% for 15 months from account opening date

 - Regular Purchase APR: 14.99% to 23.74% variable based on creditworthiness and the Prime Rate